zaddeen/sorting_algorithms/README.md

 I hope you enjoy!
 Feel free to look through the source code in src/SortingHome and src/SortingAlgorithms to read my commments about how everything works.

+Credit to Clément Mihailescu for the inspiration for this project!
+His tutorial on Youtube was a great base to build from.

 ## Available Scripts

 In the project directory, you can run: